anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries.md

 ---

-Checkpoint - your project structure should look something like this right now:
+Checkpoint!
+Your project structure should look something like this right now:

 ```ts
 Quotes-App